doublemoulinet/Morrowind-Modular-Mod-Guide/README.md

 This list does not typically describe what each mod does.
 Read the description on the mod page, and always read the readme.

-# Mod Management
-My preferred mod manager is Mod Organizer 2.
-This is a powerful tool that allows users considerable freedom to adjust their mod installation on the fly.

-If you are more familiar with Mod Organizer 2, it now has native Morrowind support.
-MO2's advantage is its Virtual File System (VFS), meaning you can create multiple game profiles with different mod orders on a whim.
-Previously, boot time was very slow as paging the VFS is not very optimized for Morrowind.
-However, with recent MWSE updates, MO2's slow boot times have been circumvented and I now recommend MO2 over the alternative, Wrye Mash.
-The initial set up for Morrowind's mod tools with MO2 is more complicated, but the rewards are worth the extra setup time.

-The alternative to MO2 is Wrye Mash.
-While it does not have the advantage of VFS profiles, Mash has the advantage of being an older and more established tool.
-WM also presents more information to the user in the main interface, and is a necessary tool whether you use it to manage your installation or not--you need Wrye Mash to clean your saves, fix master dependencies, and more.

-A note on terms: know the difference!
-- "Installation order" refers to the order of the mod archives themselves (the packages, usually .zip or .rar but sometimes unpacked folders) in the "Installers Tab" in Wrye Mash or the left pane of MO2
-- "Load order" refers to the plugin order (.esp or .esm files) in The "Mods Tab" of Wrye Mash or the right pane of MO2

 **NEXT SECTION**:
 [**SETUP**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/SETUP.md)